jkempf42/kube-volttron/cluster-config/README.md

 `kube-volttron` use case.
-`kube-volttron` doesn't need this, since we will be running the Kubernetes control and data plane traffic between nodes in the cluster and routes to other services on other nodes will be handled by Kubernetes.
+`kube-volttron` doesn't need this, since we will be running the Kubernetes control and data plane traffic between nodes in the cluster and routes to other services on other nodes will be handled by the host VMs.
 The best guide I've found is at [this link](https://www.digitalocean.com/community/tutorials/how-to-set-up-wireguard-on-ubuntu-20-04).
 The author notes where you can skip configuration instructions for deploying Wireguard as a VPN server, and includes instructions for configuring with IPv6 which